eanyanwu006/softether-ad-sccm-lab/README.md

-# SoftEther VPN and SCCM Remote Domain Lab
+# SoftEther VPN and MECM/SCCM Remote Domain Lab

 Windows Server 2022 lab with SoftEther VPN and MECM/SCCM for remote domain setup and client management.